 Breadfruit trees fail to thrive in areas where the average low of the coldest month is below 16°C (60°F).

-New plants are usually started from cuttings or root suckers, as seed are generally not produced.
-Circumposing (air-layering) new branches also give good results.
+New plants are usually started from cuttings or root suckers, as seeds are generally not produced.
+Circumposing (air-layering) new branches also works well.

-Cuttings and suckers do best potted in a free-draining potting mix made of coarse, pH-neutral materials, with coir, river sand and sawdust the components most commonly used.
-The plants are then cared for under shade in a nursery and misted in dry weather until they are about 0.6 to 1.6 m (2 to 5 ft) tall or 5 to 9 months old.
+Cuttings and suckers do best potted in a free-draining potting mix made of coarse, pH-neutral materials, with coir, river sand, and sawdust the most commonly used components.
+The plants are then cared for in the shade of a nursery and misted in dry weather until they are about 0.6 to 1.6 m (2 to 5 ft) tall or 5 to 9 months old.
 They mature quickly and start to bear fruit 3 to 5 years after planting out.

 Breadfruit trees perform best on deep, fertile, free-draining clay, loam and sand soils of a moderately acid to slightly alkaline nature, generally with a pH of 6.0 to 7.5, and on sites with full sun exposure.

 Breadfruit is assessed as a low weed risk species for Hawaii by the Hawaii Pacific Weed Risk Assessment (HPWRA) project.
-There does not appear to be any records of it anywhere as a weed or invasive species, despite being introduced long ago in regions outside of its native range.
+No records appear to exist of it as a weed or invasive species anywhere, despite its introduction long ago in regions outside its native range.

 Adams, C. D. 1972, Flowering plants of Jamaica, University of the West Indies, Mona, Greater Kingston